kkyong77/SAMMPy/README.md

 ├── plotting
 │   ├── bar.py                                      # Code for generating bar plots for first-order and total effect process sensitivity indices
 │   ├── dotty.py                                    # Code for generating scatter plots for mean vs. variance of the output difference
-│   ├── hist.py                                     # Code for generating histograms for sampled parameter values
+│   ├── hist.py                                     # Code for generating histograms of sampled parameter values
 ├── util
 │   ├── results.py                                  # Code for postprocessing the sensitivity results into a dictionary
 ├── __init__.py                                     # Common script used in the regular package, in which a model class is defined